 A core challenge in working with metadata in the digital humanities is that often times our historical sources are missing or incomplete.
 This presents a problem for a lot of quantitative data methods, as they’re built to work with complete cases.
 We are working on different ways to address this problem.
 Though it’s impossible to magically recover information that just isn’t there (a dealer records selling a work of art, for example, but doesn’t write down the price), we can try to account for how much uncertainty that “known unknown” should add to the conclusions that we come up with.

 So how do we go about visualizing all this uncertainty?
-In a recent project, we wanted to characterize the diversity of genres that art dealer M. Knoedler & Co. was selling at different points in time.
+In the plot shown above, we wanted to characterize the diversity of genres that art dealer M. Knoedler & Co. was selling at different points in time.
 Because some entries in our records are missing either a genre, a sale date, or both, we might assign values through randomized (but educated) guessing.
-Do this 50 times, and we get 50 slightly different timelines, rather than one “definitive” answer.
+Do this fifty times, and we get fifty slightly different timelines, rather than one “definitive” answer.

 —Matt Lincoln, Data Research Specialist, Digital Art History